 Urban Life offer a number of programmes that are adaptable for a variety of contexts.

-Theology to Go is a learning process which draws together people working in different contexts of marginalisation to reflect on their practice and engage with the latest developments in missiology.
-Groups gather around food for conversation that is rooted in their experience and help one another to navigate their encounters and harvest learning.
+Experiments in Mission (EiM) is a learning process which draws together people working in different contexts of marginalisation in order to experiment in and reflect together on their practice, and engage with the latest developments in missiology and thinking on marginalisation.
+Groups of between 6 and 12 people gather around food for 8 facilitated 3 hour sessions, delivered over 12 months; helping one another to navigate their encounters and develop their learning.

 “It’s really helped me, in how I work with people.
 It’s not that my aims have changed it’s that I have a clearer understanding of why I would choose certain ways of working.”
 Emma Neil, Housing Justice

-In Learning Journeys we find creative ways to help groups reflect and integrate their conversation with prayer.
+In Faithful Improvisation we find creative ways to help groups reflect and integrate their conversation with prayer.
 We have found that this process has enabled missional groups to clarify their theology which, in turn, has fuelled more confident and intentional practice.

 “It gives us a greater clarity about what we’re doing and why we’re doing it. …the process allowed us not just to talk airy fairy about theories but actually deal with a real life situation in a way that was really helpful because it gave us safety to explore.”
 Jackie Hird, Joanna Project.